SEARCH My Blog (Opens in new tab)

 Do the opposite of what you've read elsewhere

-For many years, after my gym sessions and before stretching, performed ab wheel exercises.
+For many years, after my gym sessions and before stretching, performed ab wheel (exercise wheel) exercises.
 I did them with good form and in full control.
 I added progressions and felt myself getting stronger and even more stable.

 The ab wheel rollout is a fabulous exercise:

 At the gym or in your home, the exercise wheel is an easy to use piece of exercise equipment, that can be used by beginners as well as experienced fitness pros - as long as you do it correctly.

 In theory, performing it correctly fortifies our core strength, our spinal health and helps decrease low back pain.
 This is fantastic, especially if you are older.

 But what does "correctly" mean, and why did my back always feel pressure?